 The medical community is currently trying to repurpose many approved drugs to fight the pandemic.
 Obvious choices include antiviral drugs that are used to treat other infectious diseases, such as the combination of lopinavir and ritonavir shown here, which are effective for treatment of HIV.
 Both of these compounds are designed to block HIV protease, and ritonavir also has the added advantage of blocking enzymes that metabolize drugs (PDB ID 3nxu).
 Unfortunately, neither HIV protease inhibitor showed success in treating COVID-19.
 Structures of these drugs binding to their HIV protease target (PDB ID 1mui) help us understand why this combination is not effective: HIV protease is structurally very different from the SARS-CoV-2 protease.
 Repurposing agents that block HIV protease was always a long shot for treatment of COVID-19, but it had to be tried.
 In other cases, repurposed drugs are being used successfully to fight the deadly response of the patient’s immune system to SARS-CoV-2 infection, for example, using the monoclonal antibody tocilizumab, which was developed to fight autoimmune diseases by blocking signaling by interleukin IL-6.
 Hundreds of clinical trials are currently under way, testing many different existing drugs for emergency use in fighting the ongoing pandemic.

 Drug hunters always look for a weak point to attack when designing and testing new antiviral agents.
 For coronaviruses, the RNA-dependent RNA polymerase is an attractive target, since our own cells don't have a comparable RNA polymerase.
 Remdesivir was initially discovered and developed to block the actions of similar enzymes found in other RNA viruses (e.g., Ebola), but it was not effective enough to be approved as an anti-Ebola drug.
-Fortunately, it is effective against SARS-CoV-2 in severely ill patients.
+Fortunately, it is effective against SARS-CoV-2 in severely ill patients and was approved by the US Food and Drug Administration in October 2020 for the treatment of COVID patients.
 The structure shown here (PDB ID 7bv2) captures remdesivir as it’s doing its job.
 Remdesivir is an adenine nucleotide analog, which is a prodrug that’s converted inside the patient’s cells to its active triphosphate form.
 It is then added to the growing viral RNA chain, corrupting the action of the polymerase.

 Building on Past Experience